Technology Collaboration Programme

 Outlook

-Austria’s ambitious goal to become carbon neutral by 2040 and seek concerted activities in all sectors.
-The transport sector requires novel approaches to reach carbon neutrality.
-Therefore, Austria is preparing a Mobility Master Plan, which will lay out a defined roadmap to climate neutrality in 2040.
-The mobility sector will seek to identify ways to avoid traffic, by shift private vehicle traffic to public transport and active travel, and increasing energy efficiency and replacing fossil fuels with renewable energy sources.
-New solutions from research, technology, and innovation need to be brought swiftly to market for achieving the mobility-related climate targets.
+Austria’s ambitious goal to become carbon neutral by 2040 calls for concerted activities across all sectors.
+Especially in the mobility sector, novel approaches are required.
+Therefore, Austria has launched the Mobility Master Plan, which lays out the path to climate neutrality in 2040 through identifying ways to avoid traffic, by shifting traffic to public transport and active mobility, while also increasing energy efficiency through replacing fossil fuels with renewable energy sources.
+New solutions from research, technology, and innovation need to be brought swiftly to market to achieve the mobility-related climate targets.
+International co-operation and learning from each other’s experiences is key.
+The Technology Collaboration Programme is an international expert forum, where Austrian representatives actively participate and benefit.
+Austria is keen on continuing its previous activities such as the LCA Task in the framework of the HEV TCP.